 In context of the White Paper on National Climate Change Response, and South Africa's Nationally Determined Contribution under the Paris Agreement, the Bill is a step towards South Africa meeting its domestic and international commitments.
-The Bill provides a legislative framework for the implementation of the country's national climate change response policy, and must be read and interpreted and applied in conjunction with the National Environmental Management Act (no. 107 of 1998).
+The Bill provides a legislative framework for the implementation of the country's national climate change response policy, and must be read and interpreted and applied in conjunction with the National Environmental Management Act (no. 107 of 1998) as amended by the National Environmental Laws Amendment Act (no.2 of 2022).